 In Paper Plates, Abbas targets the 'skewed dynamics of cultural consumption'.
 Thin strips of paper have been printed with the phrase, 'Please get served', endlessly repeated.
 Discs of paper collage were made by combining the strips in complex geometrical patterns, which are recognisably Islamic.
 The discs were then hot pressed into paper plates, a part of every day life in every continent.
 The plates, though, are full of holes and cannot be used to 'get served'.
 This contradiction provides the work with its power and captures the centrality, urgency and vulnerability of the role of Islam in today's world.

-Hamra Abbas was born in Kuwait in 1976 and currently lives between Pakistan and the USA.
+Hamra Abbas was born in Kuwait and lives between Pakistan and the USA.

-Reza Abedini has played an important role in the resurgence of Iranian graphic design since the 1990s, and he was short-listed for the Jameel Prize 2009 for a series of posters in which calligraphy and the human form both play a role.
+Reza Abedini has played an important role in the resurgence of Iranian graphic design since the 1990s.
+He was shortlisted for the Jameel Prize 2009 for a series of posters in which calligraphy and the human form both play a role.

 The artist's work reflects the literary and visual traditions of Iran, as well as international developments in graphic design.
 Calligraphy has a central place in Iranian culture, where the Arabic script is written in different styles in different contexts.
 Abedini often uses it in combination with images to suggest human beings as the bearers of thought.
 His other sources include Iranian architecture, with its contrasts of white and ochre brick.

-Reza Abedini was born in Iran in 1967, and now lives in the Netherlands.
+Reza Abedini was born in Iran lives and works in the Netherlands.

-Sevan Biçakçi’s hand crafted jewellery combines contemporary glamour with vivid evocations of historic cityscapes and urban life of his native Istanbul.
+Sevan Biçakçi creates hand-crafted jewellery combining contemporary glamour with vivid evocations of historic cityscapes and urban life of his native Istanbul.
 His designs, which can represent an entire Ottoman mosque on the body of a single ring, are realized in a wide range of techniques he has introduced; these include metal-based painting, engraving, calligraphy, intaglio carving and micro-mosaic setting.
-Biçakçi’s jewellery pieces reflect a reverence to jewellery designed from the soul rather than by technology.
+Biçakçi's jewellery pieces reflect a reverence to jewellery designed from the soul, rather than by technology.

-Sevan Biçakçi was born in Istanbul in 1972, and he still lives and works there.
+Sevan Biçakçi was born in Istanbul, Turkey and still lives and works there.

 Hassan Hajjaj's work is a zestful commentary on the strength of Islamic traditions in the face of external challenges.
 He highlights the power of image and branding but also shows how this power can be subverted.
 The logos of major Western brands appear on traditional Arab items, while local brands convey a nostalgic sense of place.

-Le Salon (2009) is a multimedia installation, in which “the viewer is drawn into an interactive social space where furniture and everyday objects made from recycled materials reflect the colour and atmosphere of the souk” (Hajjaj).
+Le Salon (2009) is a multimedia installation, in which "the viewer is drawn into an interactive social space where furniture and everyday objects made from recycled materials reflect the colour and atmosphere of the souk", explains Hajjaj.
 Exploiting the familiar international power of branding and consumerism, the artist juxtaposes the iconography of contemporary culture with classical references, aiming towards a new aesthetic.

-He was born in Morocco in 1961, and now lives and works between Morocco and the UK.
+Hassan Hajjaj was born in Morocco and lives and works between Morocco and the UK.

 The Arabic script has been used in Iran for more than a millennium, while photography reached the country before 1850.
-Hassanzadeh combines them in the series Ya Ali Madad, which is based on an old photograph of wrestlers holding hands.
-‘On either side of them are a court intellectual, a dervish, a general and a mullah.
-The wrestlers represent many aspects of Iranian culture that we are losing today.
-In the Ya Ali Madad series, ‘I want to remind people of their beauty, strength and honour’ (Hassanzadeh).
+Khosrow Hassanzadeh combines them in the series Ya Ali Madad, which is based on an old photograph of wrestlers holding hands.
+Hassanzadeh states: "On either side of them are a court intellectual, a dervish, a general and a mullah.
+The wrestlers represent many aspects of Iranian culture that we are losing today".
+In the Ya Ali Madad series, "I want to remind people of their beauty, strength and honour".
 The series title is a prayer invoking the help of Ali, the first Imam in Shi’ite Muslim tradition.

 Hassanzadeh’s works are in public collections including the British Museum, London; KIT Tropenmuseum, Amsterdam; The Tehran Museum for Contemporary Art; and the World Bank in Washington D.C.

-Since 1991 Hefuna has been fascinated by the mashrabiyyah screens (latticed woodwork screens) used to cover windows in Islamic Cairo.
+Since 1991 Susan Hefuna has been fascinated by the mashrabiyyah screens (latticed woodwork screens) used to cover windows in Islamic Cairo.
 They filter light and allow air to circulate, but also allow women to look out without being seen.
-Each screen ‘operates in two directions; it separates but also filters and joins’ (Hefuna).
+Hefuna notes that each screen "operates in two directions; it separates but also filters and joins".
 The designs of mashrabiyyah screens often include words, which seem like patterns or abstract images to those who cannot read them.
-The words, and the screens themselves, ‘act differently depending on who is reading them and in which cultural context.’
+The words, and the screens themselves, "act differently depending on who is reading them and in which cultural context".
 In Ana (2006), the word Ana is the Arabic first person pronoun, ‘I’.

-Susan Hefuna was born in Germany in 1962, and lives and works in Egypt and Germany.
+Susan Hefuna was born in Germany and lives and works between Egypt and Germany.

-Seher Shah’s work is layered with many shifting historical and geographical references.
+Seher Shah's work is layered with many shifting historical and geographical references.
 Trained as an architect, she combines large formal elements with intricate drawing on the scale of Islamic miniature painting.
-In the Interior Courtyard series, courtyards in Granada and New Delhi merge with memories of urban spaces in Zanzibar and Brussels, while the Black Cube series ‘focuses on the geometry of the Cube form in its multiple permutations’ (Shah).
-A key reference is the Ka‘bah in Mecca, the great cube-shaped building that is the focus for Muslim prayer and pilgrimage.
+In the Interior Courtyard series, courtyards in Granada and New Delhi merge with memories of urban spaces in Zanzibar and Brussels, while the Black Cube series "focuses on the geometry of the Cube form in its multiple permutations", says Shah.
+A key reference is the Ka'bah in Mecca, the great cube-shaped building that is the focus for Muslim prayer and pilgrimage.

-Seher Shah was born in 1975, in Pakistan and now lives in the USA.
+Seher Shah was born in Pakistan and lives and works in the USA.